 There.
 So now we just saved you thousands of wasted dollars, hundreds of hours of worthless work, and about 1 million headaches.
 What will you do with your time?
 A suggestion: close more deals!

 p.s.
 Design matters greatly in the world.
 I’ve given lectures about the importance of design to grad students at the U of Minnesota.
 I generally agree with Donald Norman’s brilliant essay on the design of everyday things.
-Charlie Miller’s work on the design school tests is truly mind-blowing (couldn’t find a link to his doctoral thesis, but here’s a recent video of Charlie).
+Charlie Miller’s thesis on the design of school tests is truly mind-blowing.
 Good design is critically-important in our world.
 It’s just that good design isn’t important for your business right now.

 Define the business objective.

 I’ve seen many successful businesses that don’t have a website.
 Despite what you might have heard, you don’t need a website to be successful.
 Before building a website, figure out why the hell your business needs a (new) a website in the first place.
-Websites are flaky friends and cause more headaches than ice cream.
-They cost a lot more, too.
 At minimum, answer the question, “How will I measure the success of this website investment?”

 WordPress Marketing Fundamentals